sgarver/cyber-bits/README.md

 # Cyber Bits and Bytes
-## A collection of hacking related notes, snippets and examples.
+## A collection of ethical hacking related notes, snippets and examples.

 Gathered from school, walkthroughs, certification training or the inter-webs.